Pune

 Pune at different points in time has been ruled by the Rashtrakuta dynasty, Ahmadnagar Sultanate, the Mughals, and the Adil Shahi dynasty.
 In the 18th century, the city was part of the Maratha Empire, and the seat of the Peshwas, the prime ministers of the Maratha Empire.
 Pune was seized by the British East India Company in the Third Anglo-Maratha War; it gained municipal status in 1858, the year in which Crown rule began.
 Many historical landmarks like Shaniwarwada, Shinde Chhatri, and Vishrambaug Wada date to this era.
 Historical sites from different eras dot the city.

 Pune has historically been a major cultural centre, with important figures like Dnyaneshwar, Shivaji, Tukaram, Baji Rao I, Balaji Baji Rao, Madhavrao I, Nana Fadnavis, Mahadev Govind Ranade, Gopal Krishna Gokhale, Mahatma Jyotirao Phule, Savitribai Phule, Gopal Ganesh Agarkar, Tarabai Shinde, Dhondo Keshav Karve, and Pandita Ramabai doing their life's work in Pune City or in an area that falls in Pune Metropolitan Region.
-Pune was a major centre of resistance to British Raj, with people like Gopal Krishna Gokhale, Bal Gangadhar Tilak playing leading roles in struggle for Indian independence in their times.
+Pune was a major centre of resistance to the British Raj, with people like Gopal Krishna Gokhale and Bal Gangadhar Tilak playing leading roles in the struggle for Indian independence.

 Etymology

 The earliest reference to Pune is an inscription on a Rashtrakuta Dynasty copper plate dated 937 CE, which refers to the town as Punya-vishaya.
 By the 13th century, it had come to be known as Punawadi.

 During the Rashtrakuta dynasty, the city was referred to as Punnaka and Punyapur.
 The copper plates of 758 and 768 CE show that the Yadava dynasty had renamed the city as Punakavishaya and Punya Vishaya.
 'Vishaya' means land, while 'Punaka' and 'Punya' mean holy.
-The city was known as Kasbe Pune when under the command of Maratha king Shivaji's father, Shahaji.
+The city was known as Kasbe Pune during the reign of the Maratha king, Shivaji's father, Shahaji.
 Mughal emperor Aurangzeb renamed a small neighbourhood in central part of the old city as Muhiyabad (the only divergent naming) some time between 1703 and 1705 in memory of his great-grandson Muhi-ul-Milan, who died there.
 The name Muhiyabad was reverted soon after Aurangzeb's death.
 Anglicized to Poona in 1857 by the English during British rule, the city's name was changed to Pune in 1978.